repoze/repoze.workflow/docs/configuration.rst

 Configuration
 =============

+Configuring a :mod:`repoze.workflow` workflow requires an understanding of its terminology.

+A workflow's *type* is a string, such as "security".
+You use this identifier to look up the workflow later.
+A workflow's *content type* is a class or :term:`interface`.
+You also use this value to look up a workflow later.
+An *elector* is a function which returns true or false; it operates on a "context" which you pass to a function to look up the worlkflow.
+The *state_attr* of a workflow is the attribute of content objects which will be managed by the workflow.
+The state of the content object (a string) will be kept on this attribute.

+A workflow contains *states* and *transitions*.
+The main job of a workflow is to transition objects into states.
+It can also check that a user possesses a permission before using a transition.

+A *state* is a workflow "end point" associated with a piece of content.
+A state can be associated with a :term:`callback`.
+A callback is a Python callable that accepts two arguments: a ``content`` and a ``transition``.
+The content object is the object being workflowed.
+The transition is a dictionary containing information about the transition currently being undergone.

+A *transition* is the step from one state to another.
+A transition may also be associated with a callback.
+The callback associated with a transition is called as the transition is executed.
+The execution of a transition callback happens before the execution the state callback of the target state.
+A transition may also be associated with a *permission* (an arbitrary string such as "administer" or "moderate").

+More than one workflow can be used simultaneously in the same system.
+A workflow is unique in a system using multiple workflows if the combination of its *type*, its *content type*, its *elector*, and its *state_attr* are different than the combination of those attributes configured in any other workflow.

 :mod:`repoze.workflow` workflows are configured using a combination of :term:`ZCML` and Python.

+We use ZCML to define states and transition.

 Here's an example of the ZCML portion of a :mod:`repoze.workflow` workflow.